popham/gulp-dust-render/README.md

 ### Create Some Rendering Promises
 In some other module, say `rendering_promises.js`, create a promise generator.
-We're after a function that maps a context to a promise to render the context, e.g. `partial1({k1:v1, k2:v2}).done(console.log, console.error)`.
+We're after a function that maps a context to a promise to render that context, e.g. `partial1({k1:v1, k2:v2}).done(console.log, console.error)`.

 ```js